brookshenry3/simpler_DRF/README.md

 short- or long-read BAM files > create .pileup file using samtools mpileup > bgzip and index .pileup file > run simpler_DRF.py > run exploratory analysis in DRF_summary.Rmd file.

+"scripts" contains misc. bits of code related to the project, however it is mostly scratch work, and only simpler_DRF.py is needed to run the dark region finder

 Options: